WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 define the questions and how we explain them, which varies as the development of the whole software developing progress.
-Thus a good framework which really contributes to easing the pain of building software shall have a portion of API makes use anonymous functions, or say closures in Swift and blocks in Objective-C. But since this framework was designed in 2017 and I don't realize the things I mentioned above, it doesn't support any anonymous functions.
+Thus a good framework which really contributes to easing the pain of building software shall have a portion of API makes use anonymous functions, or say closures in Swift and blocks in Objective-C, which can prevent us from naming something before we have sophisticated perspective upon it.
+But since this framework was designed in 2017 and I don't realize the things I mentioned above, it doesn't support any anonymous functions.

 I need more research to make this framework to support anonymous functions.
 At least, at glance, the size of the reference of function in